wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 E> 	from django.contrib.auth.decorators import login_required

 ### Mapping the View to a URL
 Now that our template `ModelForm` and corresponding view have all been implemented, a seasoned Djangoer should now be thinking: *map it!* We need to map our new view to a URL, so that users can access the newly created content.
-Opening up Rango’s `urls.py` module and adding the following line to the `urlpatterns` list will achieve this.
+Opening up Rango's `urls.py` module and adding the following line to the `urlpatterns` list will achieve this.

 {lang="python",linenos=off}
 	url(r'^register_profile/$', views.register_profile, name='register_profile'),